|

 us, and in her pre-visit phone conversation with Gramma she

-suggested that we bring some "Banquet" chicken along instead
+suggested that we bring some "Banquet" frozen chicken along

 when Gramma told her she was planning to make Chop Suey.
 I think